Should You Put Out Feelers For Bitcoin and Other Cryptocurrencies?

 What should I buy to get exposure to cryptocurrency?

-Should I diversify among cryptocurrencies?
+Should I diversify exposure across cryptocurrencies?

 As scams are common in the crypto space, it is wise to conduct adequate research and invest just a token in relatively unknown cryptocurrencies.